harshaa947/static-web-generator/README.md

-**These notes are based on master, please see tags for README pertaining to specific releases.**
-Static-web-generator for mook courses from video libraries.
+Static-web-generator for mooc courses from video libraries.

 ## Usage
 ```bash